avacoder3900/Brevitest-Firmware_AV/README.md

-# Brevitest™ Firmware Repository
+# Brevitest™ Device Repository
-Repository for all things Particle in the Brevitest™ universe
+Repository for all things having to do with the device in the Brevitest™ universe